snitchbcc/articles/2020/12/very-touchy-geopolitical-issues.md

 ---
 thumbnail: content://allies.jpeg
+title: >-
-title: "U.S., Israel, Saudi Arabia Happy To Have Found Common Ground On How Dead Iranian Nuclear Physicist Should Be"
+  U.S., Israel, Saudi Arabia Happy To Have Found Common Ground On How Dead Iranian Nuclear Physicist Should Be
+authors:
-authors: Frank Washington
+  - Frank Washington
 date: 3
 tags:
   - politics